Configurable Independent Component Analysis Preprocessing Accelerator: Introduction

 The ICA algorithm has two main stages: the preprocessing stage and the iterative stage \cite{Ref_Stone_2004,Ref_Hyvarinen_1999,Ref_Li_2010}.
 ICA preprocessing aims to whiten the received signal so that the correlation between the signals is reduced.
 The whitened received signal is sent to the iterative stage where the demixing matrix is estimated and the mixed signals are separated.
 The preprocessing stage is an essential step in ICA, as it enhances the quality of the separated signals and accelerates the convergence in the iterative stage.
-However, ICA preprocessing requires a number of highly complex vector and matrix computations, including the calculation of the covariance matrix and the eigenvalue decomposition (EVD).
-Therefore, designing an efficient preprocessor is a great challenge in realizing efficient ICA circuits and systems.
+However, ICA preprocessing requires several highly complex vector and matrix computations, including the calculation of the covariance matrix and the eigenvalue decomposition (EVD). { According to our simulation profiling, discussed in detail in Section II.A, based on the system in \cite{Ref_Fouda_2020,Ref_Lu_2020}, preprocessing occupies between 17.3\% to 46.9\% of ICA processing time for different targeted SIC performance.} Therefore, designing an efficient preprocessing accelerator is a great challenge in realizing efficient ICA circuits and systems.